Automorphisms of procongruence curve and pants complexes: Introduction

-The basic idea of Grothendieck-Teichm\"uller theory is to restrict to the subgroup of automorphisms of $\kG(S)$ which satisfy the same conditions naturally satisfied by those coming from the Galois action.
-This leads to consider the subgroup $\Aut^\ast(\kG(S))$ of $\Aut(\kG(S))$, roughly described as the subgroup of elements which preserve a special set of geometrically significant subgroups (see Definition~\ref{inertiapreservingdef}).
-The profinite Grothendieck-Teichm\"uller group $\wh{\mathrm{GT}}$ is nothing else than the genus $0$ case of this construction (see, for instance, \cite{HS}).
+The basic idea of Grothendieck-Teichm\"uller theory is to restrict to the subgroup of automorphisms of $\hG(S)$ which satisfy the same conditions naturally satisfied by those coming from the Galois action.
+This leads to consider the subgroup $\Out^\ast(\hG(S))$ of $\Out(\hG(S))$, roughly described as the subgroup of elements which preserve the conjugacy classes of a special set of geometrically significant subgroups.
+In fact, thanks to a result of Harbater and Schneps (cf.\ \cite{HS} for details), the profinite Grothendieck-Teichm\"uller group $\wh{\mathrm{GT}}$ can be identified with $\Out^\ast(\hG(S))$ for $S$ the $5$-punctured sphere.
+Harbater and Schneps then proceeded to show that there is a natural isomorphism $\wh{\mathrm{GT}}\cong\Out^\ast(\hG(S))$ for all $S$ such that $g(S)=0$ and $d(S)>1$.

+The main stumbling block in extending genus $0$ Grothendieck-Teichm\"uller theory to higher genus is the fact that, in the profinite setting contrary to the topological one, there is no satisfactory geometric description of the subgroups of $\hG(S)$ arising as centralizers of the "profinite" Dehn twists (cf.\ Section~\ref{section:prodehntwists}).
+A way to circumvent this difficulty is to consider, instead of $\hG(S)$, the \emph{procongruence mapping class group} $\kG(S)$, defined as the image of the natural representation $\hG(S)\to\Out(\wh{\pi}_1(S))$.
+This approach was systematically developed in \cite{[B3]} (cf.\ also \cite{HM2}) where a complete description of centralizers of procongruence Dehn twists is given.

+Note that, since the congruence subgroup property holds in genus $0$, there are natural isomorphisms $\hG(S)\cong\kG(S)$ and then $\wh{\mathrm{GT}}\cong\Out^\ast(\kG(S))$ for $g(S)=0$.
+Moreover, by Corollary~7.6 in \cite{[B3]}, for instance, there is a natural faithful representation $G_\Q\hookra\Out^\ast(\kG(S))$ for all genera (cf.\ Definition~\ref{inertiapreservingdef} for the precise definition of $\Out^\ast(\kG(S))$).
+Therefore, Grothendieck-Teichm\"uller theory can be rephrased in this context.

-A key property of the group $\Aut^\ast(\kG(S))$ is that it admits a natural action on a profinite version of the curve complex and can then be approached in a similar way as the group $\Aut(\G(S))$.
+A key property of the group $\Aut^\ast(\kG(S))$ is that it admits a natural action on a profinite version of the curve complex and can then be approached in a manner similar to the group $\Aut(\G(S))$.
 The {\em procongruence curve complex} $\kC(S)$ of $C(S)$ is an abstract simplicial profinite complex (cf.\ Definition~3.2 in \cite{[B3]}) naturally associated to the congruence completion $\kG(S)$ of the mapping class group.
 There is a natural continuous action of $\kG(S)$ on $\kC(S)$ which factors through an action of $\Inn\kG(S)$ and then extends to an action $\Aut^\ast(\kG(S))\to\Aut(\kC(S))$.
 In complete analogy with the topological case, this homomorphism is injective, except for a few cases when $d(S)\leq 3$ (cf.\ Theorem~\ref{faithfulness}).
 A completely different matter is to understand whether this homomorphism is surjective.